 Vitamin B2 (Riboflavin)

-Vitamin B2 is also referred to as Riboflavin.
-This vitamin has high antioxidant properties, which help to fight free radicals (particles in the body that damage cells).
-Due to its antioxidant effects, studies suggest that this vitamin prevents early ageing and the development of heart disease.
-Riboflavin is good for the eyes.
-It also combines with other B vitamins to converts food into energy.
+Vitamin B2, also known as riboflavin, has potent antioxidant properties that help fight free radicals (particles that damage cells in the body).
+Due to its antioxidant properties, studies have shown that this vitamin may prevent premature aging and maintain heart health.
+Riboflavin supports eye health and can be combined with other B vitamins to convert food into energy.

 Vitamin B2 (Riboflavin) Benefits